 Lawrence Illg has served as a member of our board of directors since May 2016.
 Mr. Illg has served as Chief Executive Officer, Online Food Delivery and EdTech, for Prosus, the international internet assets division of Naspers, since December 2018 and April 2021 respectively, and previously served as Chief Executive Officer, Prosus Ventures, the venture investing arm of Prosus, from 2015 until December 2020.
 Before that, Mr. Illg served as Chief Operating Officer, eCommerce, at Naspers, Prosus' parent company, from 2013 to 2015.
 Prior to Naspers, Mr. Illg served as Vice President and General Manager of New Ventures at Trulia, an online real estate marketplace, from 2012 to 2013.
-Mr. Illg also serves on the boards of directors of several private companies.
+Mr. Illg has served as a member of the board of directors of Skillsoft since June 2021 and also serves on the boards of directors of several private companies.
 Mr. Illg received a B.S. in economics and an M.B.A. from the University of California, Berkeley.